-On March 7, 2006, the Board of Directors of inTEST Corporation (the "Company") approved, upon the recommendation of the Compensation Committee and all of the independent directors, arrangements for the incentive component of executive officer compensation for 2006.
+On March 6, 2007, the Board of Directors of the Company approved, upon the recommendation of the Compensation Committee and all of the independent directors, arrangements for the 2007 incentive component of compensation for the named executive officers.
 These arrangements are similar to the incentive arrangements approved in prior years for persons holding senior management positions.
-The following chart sets forth these arrangements as approved:
+The following chart sets forth these arrangements for the named executive officers as approved:

-Robert E. Matthiessen President and CEO 1.0% of consolidated pre-tax profits plus 0.5% of each product segment's pre-tax profits.
-Hugh T. Regan, Jr. Treasurer, Secretary and CFO Up to a maximum of \$80,000 (1) Daniel J. Graham General Manager - Manipulator 1.5% of pre-tax profits of the Manipulator

-& Docking Hardware Product Segment
+Robert E. Matthiessen President and CEO 1.0% of consolidated pre-tax profits plus 1.0% of each product segment's pre-tax profits.
+Hugh T. Regan, Jr. Treasurer, Secretary and CFO Up to a maximum of \$100,000 (1) Daniel J. Graham Sr. Vice President and General Manager - Manipulator/Docking Hardware Product Segment 2.0% of pre-tax profits of the Manipulator/ Docking Hardware product segment Dale E. Christman Vice President and General Manager - Tester Interface Product Segment 2.0% of pre-tax profits of the Tester Interface product segment.